paulourio/Grafos/README.md

 Building
 --------

-In order to build, you should have installed `cmake`.
+In order to build, you should have installed `cmake` program.

-This project should be build out-of-source:
+This project should be build out-of-source, in a separated folder of source-code:

 ```
 	$ mkdir build; cd build